Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Sensitivity analysis for unmeasured confounding

 the bias bound becomes

 Accordingly, the estimated point identified set for the incremental effect is

 When $\widehat\theta(\boldsymbol\delta)\neq 0$, the ratio

 compares the benchmarked bias half-width with the magnitude of the estimated incremental effect.
-Table~\ref{tab:benchmark_bias_ratio} reports this ratio for the main-text benchmark with $k_Y=1$ and $k_D=1$ over the 10 positive Gelbrich targets on each of the 9 intervention paths.
+Table~\ref{tab:benchmark_bias_ratio} reports this ratio under the benchmark specification ($k_Y=1$ and $k_D=1$) established in the main manuscript over the 10 positive Gelbrich targets on each of the 9 intervention paths.
 Values below one indicate that the benchmarked point bound is narrower than the estimated effect in magnitude, whereas values above one indicate that the benchmarked bias half-width exceeds the estimated effect itself.